meg-patakota/breathe_london_data/README.md

 ## Contributing

+Contributions to this project are welcome!
+If you're interested in contributing or using this project, please follow these steps:

+1. Check out my [GitHub.io page](https://meg-patakota.github.io) for contact details and more information about my work.
+2. Feel free to open an issue to discuss potential changes or improvements.
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+3. If you'd like to make direct changes, please submit a Pull Request.

+I appreciate your interest in my project and look forward to potential collaborations!

 ## License

 This is a personal project created and maintained by Meg Patakota.
 All rights reserved.
 This project is not licensed for use, modification, or distribution without explicit permission from the author.
-If you're interested in using or contributing to this project, please contact me directly at [your email or preferred contact method].

 ## Acknowledgments